TmmmmmR/keycloak-training/lab3/README.md

 Finally, under **ID Token** you may notice that the token has more or less the same values except the expiration time (exp), the issue time (iat), and the token ID (jti) have changed.

 Another benefit of refreshing the token is that your application can update information about the user from Keycloak without having to re-authenticate.
 We'll now experiment a bit with this.

-For the next few sections, you should keep the playground application open.
-In a new browser window open the Keycloak Admin Console, click on Users and locate the user you used when authenticating to the playground application.

-First, let's try to update the user profile.

-## Updating the user profile

-Change the email, first name, and last name of the user.
-Then go back to the playground application and click on the **Send Refresh Request** button.
-You will now notice that the user profile was updated.

-Now that you have tried updating the user profile, let's try to add a custom property to the user.

 ## Adding a custom property
 Let's take a look at the steps to add a custom property: